wrousseau/yarp-to-ros-bridge/README.md

 This bridge will allow generic communication between YARP and ROS.

 ======== HOW TO COMPILE/INSTALL ========
+You need YARP, ROS (Groovy) as well as the MACSI repository to make this work.
+Please check out the wiki for MACSI instructions.
 If you followed the installation instructions for MACSI and if you keep the paths intacts, you only have to add $MACSI_ROOT to your $ROS_PACKAGE_PATH.
 You may want to do that in your .bashrc/.zshrc so that you can use ROS companions functions